andifalk/spring-cloud-gateway-workshop/lab3/README.md

 ![Gateway_As_Resource_Server](images/resource_server.png)

-First, we have to add another dependency for the OAuth resource server spring boot starter feature to the maven _pom.xml_ file:
+First, we have to add another dependency for the OAuth resource server spring boot starter feature to the maven `pom.xml` file:

-pom.xml
+__pom.xml:__

 ```xml
 <dependencies>